 School district Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As a result of fiscal year end 2018 reviews, the School District is due \$25,337 from ODE.
-This amount has not been included in the financial statements.
+As of the date of this report, ODE adjustments for fiscal year 2019 are finalized.
+As a result, the net impact of the FTE adjustments on the fiscal year 2019 financial statements was a receivable to the School District.